-Malangeworked extensively within thelabour movement, serving in many roles including Administrator, Educator, and Organizer and was responsible for the complaints services of the Federation of South African Trade Unions (FOSATU), known as the Congress of South African Trade Unions (COSATU) today.
+Malange worked extensively within the labour movement, serving in many roles including as an Administrator, Educator, and Organizer and was responsible for the complaints services of the Federation of South African Trade Unions (FOSATU), which was arguably succeeded by the Congress of South African Trade Unions (COSATU).

-Malange has a Creative Writing Diploma and has specialized in script writing, film and video production in Zimbabwe.
+Malange has a Creative Writing Diploma and has specialized in scriptwriting, film and video production in Zimbabwe.
 She is a scriptwriter, theatre director and a published poet.
 She runs creative writing workshops with youth and children who are victims of violence and abuse.
-Malange is the former Trustee and Vice chairperson of Arts and Culture Trust (ACT – a Nedbank Initiative).
+Malange is the former Trustee and Vice chairperson of Arts and Culture Trust (ACT).
 She is also the former member of the board of the Institute for Inter-Ethnic Relations, a national body initiated by Durban based business, academics, educators, politicians and artists against racism and ethnicism.
-She is a Steering Committee member for the Africa Chapter of International Network for Cultural Diversity (INCD) based in Canada and a member of the KwaZulu- Natal United Music Industry Association (KUMISA)
+She is a Steering Committee member for the Africa Chapter of International Network for Cultural Diversity (INCD) based in Canada and a member of the KwaZulu- Natal United Music Industry Association (KUMISA).

-Malange has also been actively involved in negotiations and discussions regarding the future restructuring and cultural organizations and policy formulation. e.g. (NAPAC known as Playhouse Company, the formation of the National Arts Coalition-convener of the Task Group on Art within the Community, KwaZulu Natal Arts Policy Task Group and the KwaZulu Natal RDP Task Group)
+Malange has also been actively involved in negotiations and discussions regarding the future restructuring of cultural organizations and policy formulation, for example for the Natal Performing Arts Council (NAPAC).
+She was the National Arts Coalition-convener of the Art within the Community Task Group, KwaZulu Natal Arts Policy Task Group and the KwaZulu Natal RDP Task Group.

-Malange has presented papers at conferences in South Africa, Senegal, Germany, the Netherlands, Belgium, Canada, Malawi, UK, Burkina Faso, Abidjan, Marseilles (France), Shanghai (China), Cuba, Brazil and the United States.
-Her areas of expertise include cross-cultural communications, conflict resolution and mediation, negotiation skills, project management, project design, workshop facilitation, leadership training, arts events co-ordination, union work and the re-dressing of gender imbalances in society.
+Malange has presented papers at conferences in South Africa, Senegal, Germany, the Netherlands, Belgium, Canada, Malawi, United Kingdom, Burkina Faso, Abidjan, Marseilles (France), Shanghai (China), Cuba, Brazil and the United States.
+Her areas of expertise include cross-cultural communications, conflict resolution and mediation, negotiation skills, project management, project design, workshop facilitation, leadership training, arts events co-ordination, trade union work and the re-dressing of gender imbalances in society.

 She has also produced a three part documentary focusing on Women and Violence in Rural Areas and Women Organizing in the New Democracy.
 She has worked with both local and international filmmakers who have produced documentaries on women’s issues in S.A.

-Presently, Malange is the Director of the BAT Centre Trust, in Durban KwaZulu-Natal.
+Presently Malange is Director of the BAT Centre Trust, a private, non-profit organsiation dedicated to promoting the arts in KwaZulu-Natal.
 She has gained enormous respect, both nationally and internationally, as one of South Africa’s leading arts and cultural practitioners and activist.

-Nise Malange remains actively involved in changing lives of women and children through her many projects with street kids, refugees, shelters and youth generally within the BAT Centre.
+Nise Malange remains actively involved in changing lives of women and children through her many projects with street children, refugees, shelters and youth generally within the BAT Centre.